makeabledk/laravel-query-kit/readme.md

 --

-Makeable is web- and mobile app agency located in Aarhus, Denmark.
+Makeable is web and mobile app agency located in Aarhus, Denmark.

 ## Installation